 - Quality of teaching

 The Master of Arts in Counseling (MAC) is a relatively new program beginning in the 2014-15 academic year.
-To date, the program has 12 graduates.
-Sixty-seven percent of these graduates have been licensed.
-Twenty-five percent are unknown as to their pursuit of licensure and 8% are not pursuing licensure.
-Seventy-five percent of graduates have been offered employment by their internship site.
+As of August 2020, the program has 40 graduates.
+One and a quarter percent of these graduates have been licensed.
+Seventy-five percent are in the process of pursuing licensure and 1.25% are unknown or not pursuing licensure.
+Fifty-six percent of graduates have been offered employment by their internship site.

 Position Expected After Graduation